Back to Blog

 Verification Checklist

-• Is this process unique to your competitive advantage?
+• Is the process this software supports unique to your competitive advantage or core differentiator?

-• Are your SaaS fees rising faster than your revenue?
+• Are your current SaaS fees escalating faster than your revenue growth?

-• Would owning this IP increase your company's valuation?
+• Would owning this specific intellectual property tangibly increase your company’s long-term valuation?

-• Are you paying for features you don't use?
+• Are you consistently paying for a multitude of SaaS features you never utilize?

-• Is the vendor's roadmap moving away from your needs?
+• Is your primary SaaS vendor’s product roadmap diverging from your evolving business needs?

-• Could a custom build pay for itself in 24 months?
+• Could a custom build, focused on your critical functions, realistically pay for itself through efficiencies or valuation uplift within 24 months?

 1